 The main objective of EMODnet Human Activities is to make available information on the geographical position, spatial extent and attributes of a wide array of marine and maritime human activities throughout Europe.
 Particular attention is given to providing, when possible, historical time series to indicate the temporal variation of activities such as fishing and port traffic.
 Time when data was provided together with attributes to indicate the intensity of each activity will also be included.

-The portal will allow users to view, query and download data and metadata from public and private sources – from throughout Europe - via a single entry portal.
+The portal allows users to view, query and download data and metadata from public and private sources – from throughout Europe - via a single entry portal.
 It will provide access to data that has been harmonised into interoperable formats and that includes agreed standards, common baselines or reference conditions and assessments of their accuracy and precision.

 Key services provided by EMODnet Human Activities

 Users can view, query, and download datasets or subsets of them, via web GIS.
 Metadata are also available for download.
 The portal (currently) offers access to the following datasets:

 - Algae Production

 - Hydrocarbon Extraction

 The data are aggregated and presented so as to preserve personal privacy and commercially-sensitive information.
 The data also include a time interval so that historic as well as current activities can be included.